EXPLORING JAMAICA

 The beach at Margaritaville, christened by Jimmy Buffet himself, epitomizes island life with its sand volleyball court, water trampoline and Parrot Head party atmosphere.

-If your idea of island life involves peace and tranquility, nearby Mahogany Beach offers a pretty strip of beach with a small admission fee, good swimming and fine snorkeling.
+If your idea of island life involves peace and tranquility, nearby Mahogany Beach offers a pretty strip of beach with a small admission fee, good swimming, and quality snorkeling.

 Image from www.beaches.com/